harp-tech/protocol/SynchronizationClock.md

 ### Transmission Packet (6 bytes)

+Each transmission packet encodes the current time, in whole seconds.
 All Harp Synchronization Clock messages MUST use Little-Endian byte ordering and follow the structure below:

 <table>
 <tr>